 Edge AI can run on a wide range of hardware, from existing central processing units, or CPUs, to microcontrollers and advanced neural processing devices.
 Some of the most-used edge computers are made by large tech companies like Intel, NXP and Qualcomm.

-Rob May, the founder and CTO of Dianthus, a company that builds machine learning tools for e-commerce startups, says that the high levels of computing power achieved by these devices could eventually make edge AI even bigger than cloud AI.
+May says that the high levels of computing power achieved by edge AI devices could eventually make edge AI even bigger than cloud AI.
 But this will largely depend on the kinds of chips that come to market, and how cheap and efficient they are.

 One startup working toward this is Axelera, which is in the midst of designing a chip that offers high computing performance and usability at what co-founder and CEO Fabrizio Del Maffeso says is a “fraction of the price and power consumption,” of the tech we typically see today.
 So, instead of moving data from the memory to the CPU to the memory again (which is typical of most computers), the chip merges the memory with the CPU in what is called “in-memory computing,” he explained.
 “We are modifying the memory and making the calculation inside the memory.
 This allows the chip to be very efficient because you don’t move so much data.”
 By essentially embedding computing elements inside the memory, he continued, the computer’s neural networks can be accelerated.